cbstodd/colinstodd-com-jekyll/_posts/code/2017-03-01-adding-mongodb-to-keystonejs.md

 ```

 The  `MONGO_URI` comes from the variable in your `.env` file we just updated.
-This just sets your database for each enviornment (development and production).
+This just sets your database for each environment (development and production).

 Once you have these added, start your KeystoneJS server and you should be up and running.
 Let me know if you have any questions.